Biden to meet Republicans on COVID-19 plan in test of bipartisan approach | Politics

 Ten Republican votes, combined with the backing of 50 Democrats and independents, would be enough to move bipartisan legislation quickly through the 100-seat Senate.
 There was little cooperation between the two parties on major legislation in Congress under Republican former President Donald Trump.
 Swift congressional action to address the pandemic is a top Biden goal.
 But Republicans have questioned his proposal's $1.9 trillion price tag, which comes on top of $4 trillion in relief approved by Congress last year.

-As a result, Democrats are preparing to use a legislative tool known as reconciliation that would let Congress enact much of the Biden plan with only a simple majority in the Senate.
+Democrats are considering using a legislative tool known as reconciliation that would let Congress enact much of the Biden plan with only a simple majority in the Senate.
 The Senate is divided 50-50, with Vice President Kamala Harris delivering the tie-breaking vote to give Democrats the majority.
 Senate Majority Leader Chuck Schumer has said his chamber would begin work on the plan as early as this week.
 House Speaker Nancy Pelosi said Congress would complete a preliminary step before the end of the week.

 Biden, who took office on Jan.
 20, has proposed $160 billion for vaccines and testing, $170 billion for schools and universities, and funds to give certain Americans a $1,400-per-person stimulus check, among other provisions.